SohumGoel/SohumGoel/README.md

 <!-- [![Portfolio](https://img.shields.io/badge/Portfolio-Explore-brightgreen)](https://yourportfolio.com) -->

 <!-- Introduction -->
-I'm a Computer Science student at the University of California, Davis, with a desire to create innovative solutions through technology.
+Recent Computer Science graduate from the University of California, Davis, with a desire to create innovative solutions through technology.
 My journey in the world of tech has equipped me with a versatile set of skills and experiences.
+Currently working full time as a Data Engineer, learning about and implementing various Gen AI tools in healtcare.

 <!-- About Me -->
 - 🔬 Computer Science, GPA: 3.8